DerekTurtleRoe/ares/docs/guides/shaders.md

 The Mega Drive has similar problems to the Super Famicom.
-It has the same behaviour with interlacing, but its high-resolution mode switches from 256 pixels across to 320 pixels across.
+It has the same behavior with interlacing, but its high-resolution mode switches from 256 pixels across to 320 pixels across.
 Therefore in normal mode,